Lonny Price: Directing career

 In March 2010, he conceived and directed Sondheim!
 The Birthday Concert at the New York Philharmonic, celebrating the composer-lyricist's 80th Birthday.
 The PBS television broadcast was nominated for several Emmy Awards, and Price won for "Outstanding Directing For A Variety, Music Or Comedy Special".

 In April 2011, he directed an acclaimed concert production of Sondheim's Company with Neil Patrick Harris, Stephen Colbert, Martha Plimpton, Christina Hendricks, and Patti LuPone, backed by the New York Philharmonic.

 In 2013, he again directed Sweeney Todd at the New York Philharmonic, this time starring Emma Thompson and Bryn Terfel.
 The PBS telecast for Live from Lincoln Center won the Emmy Award for "Outstanding Variety, Music, Or Comedy Special".

 He has directed numerous productions at the Chicago Ravinia Festival, including Sweeney Todd, Gypsy, Sunday in the Park With George, Anyone Can Whistle, Passion, and Annie Get Your Gun.
 Frequent collaborators for his productions include performers Patti LuPone, Audra McDonald, Michael Cerveris, and George Hearn, and musical director and conductor Paul Gemignani.

 He directed the 2014 Broadway production of Lady Day at Emerson's Bar and Grill starring McDonald, who won her historic sixth Tony Award for her performance as Billie Holiday.
 He would subsequently stage the production in 2017 on the West End in London, again starring McDonald, as well as the HBO special.
 In 2016, he directed the acclaimed London revival of Sunset Boulevard starring Glenn Close, which transferred to Broadway and played a limited run in 2017.

 In 2016, Price directed the documentary Best Worst Thing That Ever Could Have Happened, which chronicles the ill-fated journey of Stephen Sondheim and Harold Prince's original 1981 Broadway musical Merrily We Roll Along.
 It played the New York Film Festival, and was named one of the New York Times Top Ten Films of 2016.

 His episodic television directing work includes five episodes of Desperate Housewives and three episodes of 2 Broke Girls.

 In 2019, Price directed the Roundabout Theatre Company premiere of the musical Scotland, PA.
-Price is a guest instructor at HB HB Studio.
+Price is a guest instructor at HB Studio.